HOME SUN MERCURY VENUS EARTH MARS JUPITER SATURN URANUS NEPTUNE PLUTO COMPARE

 Scale model planet pedestal closeup

-The detail at right illustrates how the scale planet Uranus model (a sphere about two inches in diameter, the correct size compared with the 5-foot diameter Sun about two miles away) appears on a metal surface inclined more than 90 degrees from level to represent the planet's natural equatorial tilt, atop a concrete pedestal with information and name plaques.
-Also present on the pedestal is a unique souveneir rub-transfer icon which may be used in school projects and promotional activities to provide evidence of visit.
+The detail at right illustrates how the scale planet Uranus model (a sphere about 1.2 inches in diameter, the correct size compared with the 3-foot diameter Sun about 6,186 feet away) appears on a metal surface inclined more than 90 degrees from level to represent the planet's natural equatorial tilt, atop a concrete pedestal with information and name plaques.
+Also present on the pedestal is a unique souvenir rub-transfer icon which may be used in school projects and promotional activities to provide evidence of visit.

-Click here to see the artists' conception of a typical planet sculpture site, complete with scale model, imaginitive sculpture, and the connecting walkway with its ten "Great Question" plaques.
+Click here to see the artists' conception of a typical planet sculpture site, complete with scale model, imaginative sculpture, and the connecting walkway with its ten "Great Question" plaques.

 NEXT: VISIT THE PLANET NEPTUNE SITE